 LICT is closely monitoring developments and is taking steps to mitigate the potential risks related to the COVID-19 pandemic to the Company, its employees and its customers.
 We provide essential voice and data services to our customers.
 To protect our employees while continuing to provide the communications services needed as many of its customers shelter in place, LICT adapted installation and repair service processes to limit customer contact and minimize employee contact with other employees.
 In addition, LICT changed technician dispatch procedures to further limit contact and provided personal protective equipment, including masks, gloves and sanitizing products.
 Customers must answer a series of screening questions before an appointment is scheduled and each technician is empowered to reschedule any inperson installation or repair if he or she determines that circumstances at the location present a health risk.
 Our teammates' dedication and work ethic have allowed us to continue providing critical services to our customers during this pandemic.
-Most of our office-based employees have been working remotely since the middle of March.
+Many of our office-based employees have been working remotely since the middle of March 2020.
 Travel remains restricted to limit the risk of our employees coming in contact with the virus.

-LICT has made numerous accommodations to provide service to families in need and has pledged not to disconnect service to customers that have been adversely impacted by the COVID-119 pandemic.
-Through April 30, we have not seen a significant increase in accounts receivable.
-As the impact of unemployment increases, it is likely that past due accounts receivables may increase.
-We have not experienced any interruption to our normal materials and supplies process.
+LICT has made numerous accommodations to provide service to families in need.
+Through April 30, 2021 we have not seen a significant increase in accounts receivable.
+We have not experienced significant interruption to our normal materials and supplies process.
 It is not possible to predict whether COVID-19 will cause future interruptions and delays.
 We understand the challenges facing our customers as our employees live in the communities we serve and are affected by many of the same obstacles.